JoshPaulie/VSNotify/docs/examples/vim-bindings.md

 parent: Examples
 ---
 ## Encouraging better vim motions
-The following example is why I made this extension, to force myself to use better vim motions
+The following example is why I made this extension, to force myself to use better vim motions.
+It's exactly what I use in my config.

 ```jsonc
 // settings.json